kmdouglass/bstore/README.md

 management and analysis library for single molecule localization microscopy (SMLM).
 It serves two primary roles:

-1. To organize SMLM data inside a database for fast and easy information retrieval and storage.
+1. To structure SMLM data inside a database for fast and easy information retrieval and storage.
-2. To facilitate the analysis of high content SMLM datasets.
+2. To facilitate the analysis of high-throughput SMLM datasets.

 As an example, you can see how SMLM data is organized by B-Store inside a database in the HDF format below.
 (The software used to view